 - Overall Concluding Statement

-This is especially true if the majority of your information can not be classified as general knowledge.
+This is especially true if the majority of your information cannot be classified as general knowledge.
 The main goal of this step is to clear up any possible confusion that your audience may have encountered.
 Lastly, you want to conclude your introduction by presenting a well-thought-out thesis statement that covers the main idea of your entire essay.
 As this is the central point of your paper, it is important to ensure that the focus of the body revolves around this statement.

 After presenting your introduction, the next step is to create a topic sentence that transitions the essay from the previous point to the ongoing one.
-Using strong transitions words such as firstly, afterwards and moreover will keep your writing flowing smoothly.
+Use strong transitions words such as firstly, afterwards and moreover to keep your writing flowing smoothly.
 That being said, the topic sentence should reveal the supporting idea that will defend your thesis.
 After finishing this step, you must create a claim.
 In essence, this illustrates the link between your supporting idea and the thesis statement.

 So, if we consider the thesis statement to be the focal point of our entire essay, then likewise, we can consider the claim to be the central piece of its respective body paragraph.
 After presenting a claim, you must then defend it with evidence.
 Facts, statistics, logic or anything else that can be used to support the claim should be presented.
 This will usually be between 1-3 sentences.
 Lastly, to finish a body paragraph, one must present a concluding statement.
 This sentence presents the significance of the link between the claim and thesis statement, strengthening the validity of the body paragraph accordingly.